Reform and opening up: Criticism and development issues

+Some scholars have also contested the claims that the reform has led to as dramatic reduction in poverty as reported.
+The dramatic reduction reported relies on the use of the World Bank poverty line of $1.90 per day, which some have argued is an inaccurate means of measuring poverty in pre-reform China, as during the Mao era and the decade after its end, an effective and far-reaching system of public provision existed in China which kept prices low, and a food rationing system which (except during the Great Chinese Famine years) effectively guaranteed the vast majority of China's population with access to food.
+Using China's "Basic Needs Poverty Line", calculated based on OECD datasets, the proportion of Chinese people unable to afford a "subsistence basket" (basic needs) has increased since the increasing pace of reforms in the late 1980s and 1990s.

-The economic reforms were accompanied with a series of political reforms in the 1980s, supported by Deng Xiaoping.
+The economic reforms were initially accompanied with a series of political reforms in the 1980s, supported by Deng Xiaoping.
 However, many of the planned political reforms ended after the 1989 Tiananmen Square protests and massacre.
 Lack of political reform contributed to the serious corruption issue in China.
-In addition, real state bubble, pollution and population crisis are among the most serious development issues in China.
-For instance, China is the largest CO2 emitter in the world.
+Additionally, China's economic growth has led to the rise of a real estate bubble from 2005 to 2011 and a property sector crisis since 2020.

-On the other hand, since the late 1970s, Deng and other senior leaders including Chen Yun and Li Xiannian supported the "one-child policy" to cope with the overpopulation crisis.
-But the 2010 census data showed that the population growth rate had remained very low, and due to the financial pressure and other factors, many young couples choose to delay or even abandon the plan of raising a second child even though the Chinese government has largely relaxed the one-child policy in late 2015.
-The population crisis threatens further economic development.
+Since the late 1970s, Deng and other senior leaders including Chen Yun and Li Xiannian supported the "one-child policy" to cope with the overpopulation crisis.
+However, the 2010 census data showed that the population growth rate dropped to low levels.
+Due to the financial pressure and other factors, many young couples increasingly choose to delay or even abandon the plan of raising a second child even after the Chinese government largely relaxed the one-child policy in late 2015.
+This has led to the aging of the Chinese population, which economists have said could potentially harm the economy in the future.